Testing perfume in your car can be somewhat of a risky proposition.

 7. Use an Upholstery Shampoo

-If you really want to get into deep cleaning your car, you can purchase a specialized upholstery shampoo and conditioner.
+If you really want to get into deep cleaning your car, you can purchase a specialized upholstery shampoo and conditioner (get one from Amazon here).
 You can also use a carpet cleaner on your upholstery, but an upholstery shampoo will net you better results.

 Mix the upholstery shampoo with water, soak a sponge or brush in the solution, and clean, focusing on one seat at a time.
 Dry with a clean towel.
 If you aren’t confident in your ability to do it on your own, consult with a car detailing professional to do the job.